MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 The new Teams is still in development and currently doesn't have the full feature set of classic Teams.

-New Teams **is not** available to the following platforms or customer segments during the public preview phase.
+New Teams **won't** available to the following platforms or customer segments during the public preview phase.

 |Platforms|Customer segments|
 |:-----|:-----|